Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 Disadvantages include the potential for harmful fumes if low-quality materials are used, the need for specific equipment and substrates, and possible issues with color accuracy and longevity if not done correctly.

-You can, but take extra precautions.
-Always use maximum ventilation, wear a respirator mask rated for organic vapors, and keep sessions short.
+It is worth being extra cautious.
+Use maximum ventilation, wear a properly fitted half-face respirator with organic vapor cartridges, and keep sessions short.
 Many healthcare providers recommend minimizing unnecessary chemical exposure during pregnancy, especially in the first trimester.
 If possible, have someone else handle the heat pressing.

 Can sublimation fumes kill birds?